shuozhixu/FYRE2024/README.md

 In this project, we will employ atomistic simulations to calculate the yield strength of a Cu single crystal containing a spherical nanovoid.
 We aim to answer these three questions:

 - How does the void size affect the yield strength?
-- How do the stacking fault energies affect the void size-dependent yield strength?
+- How do the stacking fault energies and surface energies affect the void size-dependent yield strength?
 - Related to the second question, can we train a machine learning (ML) model to predict the yield strength?

 Please read the following journal articles to understand how the deformation of a void-containing material is modeled in atomistic simulations: